uphy/agent-sync/README.md

 ## Release Process

-agent-def uses [GoReleaser](https://goreleaser.com/) for automated releases and distribution.
+agent-sync uses [GoReleaser](https://goreleaser.com/) for automated releases and distribution.
 This process builds binaries for multiple platforms and architectures, creates GitHub releases, and automatically updates the Homebrew formula.

 ### Creating a New Release